Approved

 a.
 ICS-300: Intermediate ICS or equivalent.

-VIII.
+VII.
 Truck Captain

 The Truck Captain shall assume duties assigned to him/her by the Fire Chief.